se-edu/learningresources/contents/security/passwordStorage.md

 Many good password hashing algorithms today have built-in salts, such as [Argon2](https://github.com/P-H-C/phc-winner-argon2), [SCrypt](https://passlib.readthedocs.io/en/stable/lib/passlib.hash.scrypt.html) and [bcrypt](https://security.stackexchange.com/questions/4781/do-any-security-experts-recommend-bcrypt-for-password-storage).
 A good password hashing algorithm or library will salt automatically.

+### What if there is a server breach?

-### If an attacker has gained access to the entire application, what does it matter if passwords are stored in plaintext or not?
+A common question asked by developers is how much all of these security measures actually matter.
+After all, if an attacker has gained access to the entire application, does it matter if passwords are stored in plaintext or not?

 If an attacker has already gained access to the entire application, then he already has all the information that he could possibly want from the server.
 He would have access to all of the application's data, including data from users or from any analytics software that might be running.
 However, by adding salt and hashing passwords, the attacker still doesn't know customer's passwords and could take years to find out.
 Otherwise, since 59% of people use the same password across multiple sites <sup>[source](https://securityboulevard.com/2018/05/59-of-people-use-the-same-password-everywhere-poll-finds/)</sup>, the attacker could quickly try other websites such as banks to attempt to break into those accounts, which can potentially yield great returns in terms of information and/or money.